naomital/Ex0-GNSSRawMesurments/README.md

 - \<filename>.kml: This KML file is a visualization of the calculated positions as a path.
 You can open this file with Google Earth or any other KML reader

 ### How to view the kml file
-One way is by using Google <a href="https://www.google.com/maps/d/">MyMaps</a> whish is part of google maps.
+One way is by using Google <a href="https://www.google.com/maps/d/">MyMaps</a> which is part of google maps.
-<br>Click on Create a new map.
+<br>Click on create a new map.
 <br>Click on import and browse, to choose the load the file.

 ### Output exaples: